Secondary Expectations & Uniform

 - School bag

 The academy operates a ‘See it?
 Hear it?
-Lose it’ policy for mobile phones.
-If pupils have mobile phones with them, they will be expected to turn them off and keep them in their bags throughout the entire day.
+Lose it’ policy for mobile phones and smart watches.
+If pupils have mobile phones or smart watches with them, they will be expected to turn them off and keep them in their bags throughout the entire day.
 This includes break and lunch times.
+We strongly recommend that pupils do not bring any expensive items into school.

-The school will not be liable in any way for damage or theft.
+The school will not be liable in any way for damage or theft of any personal possessions.